BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/index.md

 ---
-sidebar position: 4
+sidebar position: 1
-sidebar label: The NeuroBit
+sidebar label: The Neuro:Bit
 ---

 # The Neuro:Bit #